 The simplest way to do this is by opening a savings account for them.
-You can go to your local bank and ask for an account in your child’s name, with a minimum balance of $25-$50 (or more if you like).
+But first, you can ask your local bank for an account in your child’s name, with a minimum balance of $25-$50 (or more if you like).

 Then have them deposit their allowance into it every week.
-At first, they probably won’t understand why they have to keep money in the bank when they could use it to buy more toys and games.
+At first, they probably won’t understand why they must keep money in the bank when they could use it to buy more toys and games.

 This is especially important at this age because these habits will ensure your child doesn’t grow up into someone who can’t make ends meet.

 How do I teach my 5-year-old money?

 Many parents wonder how to get their kids to understand the value of money.
 I believe that the best way to do so is through play.

 When my 5-year-old son comes home from sch every day, he gets a small allowance (1-2 dollars) to put in his piggy bank.